-Free contests like this can be great fun, but remember there will be an incredible number of brackets entered.
-Competing against so many means you’ve probably got a better chance winning the lottery.
+Free contests like this can be great fun, but remember there will be an incredible number of brackets entered and winning a share of the prize pool is likely a longshot.

-Paid tournament bracket contests put together by the top TN online sportsbooks will have far fewer entries, giving you a much better shot.
-These are Tennessee-only contests, and they’re restricted to people willing to put some money on the line, making for much smaller player pools.
+Paid-entry bracket contests, like the $2 Million Millionaire Bracket at DraftKings’ TN online sportsbook above, will have far fewer entries, giving you a much better shot.
+These are restricted to people willing to put some money on the line, making for much smaller player pools.
 Just remember, upsets happen, and they are hard to predict, so most of the time your brackets will be busted within the first few rounds of games.

-Fret not, there will be second-chance bracket contests that start in the second round or later.
-Plus, the launch of online sports betting in Tennessee means you can still bet on March Madness games, futures and props throughout the tournament.
+There will also be second-chance bracket contests that start in the second round or later.
+Plus,you can still bet on March Madness games, futures and props throughout the tournament.